Home

 Land acknowledgement

-In the spirit of reconciliation, the City of Kenora acknowledges that we are on the traditional territory of the Anishinaabe and Metis of Treaty #3.
+In the spirit of reconciliation, the City of Kenora acknowledges that we are on the traditional territory of the Anishinaabe of Treaty #3 and the Métis people.
 The City of Kenora was originally the land base of one collective First Nation community, which was separated into three communities now known as Wauzhushk Onigum, Niisaachewan, and Washagamis Bay First Nations.
 Kenora now sustains many others, all of whom have been welcomed to peacefully share and care for these ancestral Lands and Waters.
 To support stewardship of the land, the City recognizes the importance of a strong relationship with our Treaty #3 partners.
 The City of Kenora acknowledges that our economy greatly benefits from the Anishinaabe and Metis that live in and around the City.

 What's happening